 Consistent with market conditions in each segment, our consumer segment has a higher overall profit margin than our flavor solutions segment.
-In 2022, the consumer segment contributed approximately 59% of consolidated net sales and 80% of consolidated operating income, and the flavor solutions segment contributed approximately 41% of consolidated net sales and 20% of consolidated operating income.
+In 2023, the consumer segment contributed approximately 57% of consolidated net sales and 73% of consolidated operating income, and the flavor solutions segment contributed approximately 43% of consolidated net sales and 27% of consolidated operating income

 Consumer Segment.
-From locations around the world, our brands reach consumers in approximately 160 countries and territories.
+From locations around the world, our brands reach consumers in approximately 170 countries and territories.
 Our leading brands in the Americas include McCormick®, French's®, Frank's RedHot®, Lawry's® Cholula Hot Sauce® and Club House®, as well as brands such as Gourmet Garden® and OLD BAY®.
 We also market authentic regional and ethnic brands such as Zatarain's®, Stubb's®, Thai Kitchen® and Simply Asia®.
 In the Europe, Middle East and Africa (EMEA) region, our major brands include the Ducros®, Schwartz®, Kamis® and La Drogheria® brands of spices, herbs and seasonings and an extensive line of Vahiné® brand dessert items.
-In China, we market our products under the McCormick and DaQiao® brands.
-In Australia, we market our spices and seasonings under the McCormick brand, our dessert products under the Aeroplane® brand, and packaged chilled herbs under the Gourmet Garden brand.
-Elsewhere in the Asia/Pacific region, we market our products under the McCormick brand as well as other brands.
+In the Asia/Pacific (APAC) region, we market our products under the McCormick and DaQiao® brands.
+In China, we market our spices and seasonings under the McCormick brand, our dessert products under the Aeroplane® brand, and packaged chilled herbs under the Gourmet Garden brand.
+In Australia and elsewhere in the APAC region, we market our products under the McCormick brand as well as other brands.